portellam/auto-xorg/README.md

 #
 ## Why?
 In my experience, swapping host graphics is trivial and tedious.
 Either by changing config files or 'Multi-Booting' (see **https://github.com/portellam/Auto-VFIO/**), updating Xorg is necessary to boot properly.

 I don't believe the Linux team or VFIO community has made a simple script for this purpose already.
+In response, I made this simple script, and enjoyed the time spent.

+I understand the majority of the VFIO community is part of the greater Linux community, which itself is small relative to the world.
+They will understand this, I spent too long with VFIO setups before.
+This too lol